brson/brson.github.com/beer/_posts/2020-11-21-dogfish-head-60-minute-ipa.md

 ## Appearance

-Poors easily to a perfect pillowy head.
+Pours easily to a perfect pillowy head.

 Bright orange and cloudy.